googlefonts/science-gothic/README.md

 ## License

 Science Gothic fonts and their source files are licensed to others under the open source SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>) with no Reserved Font Name.
-To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/tphinney/science-gothic/OFL.txt)
+To view the specific terms and conditions please refer to [OFL.txt](https://github.com/tphinney/science-gothic/OFL.txt)

 Additional non-font source files are licensed to others under the Apache 2.0 open source license (<https://www.apache.org/licenses/LICENSE-2.0>).